Telemundo Logo

 The earth’s surface seemed to strive toward the horizon as if constantly rotating.
 The theme of movement emphasized the passage of time.
 The company’s studios covered events happening on Earth.
 Day by day.
 Year by year.
 Telemundo lives as long as the planet lives and rotates.

 The large name was placed under the circular emblem.
-The letters, as if continuing the movement, are touched by the kinetic energy of the rotating Earth.
+The letters, as if continuing the movement, are touched by the Earth’s kinetic energy.
 They leaned backward, ready to follow into the circle, just as the broadcasts of the shows followed the events happening in the world.

 1992 – 1997